Hampton visits Dorsey and William & Mary - WTOP News

 Williamsburg, Virginia; Saturday, 2 p.m.
 EST

-BOTTOM LINE: William & Mary takes on the Hampton Pirates after Gabe Dorsey scored 20 points in William & Mary’s 76-71 loss to the Elon Phoenix.
+BOTTOM LINE: William & Mary hosts the Hampton Pirates after Gabe Dorsey scored 20 points in William & Mary’s 76-71 loss to the Elon Phoenix.

-The Tribe have gone 6-7 at home.
-William & Mary has a 0-1 record in one-possession games.
+The Tribe are 6-7 on their home court.
+William & Mary is 5-11 in games decided by 10 or more points.

-William & Mary averages 8.7 made 3-pointers per game, 1.0 more made shot than the 7.7 per game Hampton gives up.
-Hampton averages 73.0 points per game, 0.4 more than the 72.6 William & Mary gives up.
+William & Mary is shooting 41.2% from the field this season, 2.5 percentage points lower than the 43.7% Hampton allows to opponents.
+Hampton averages 73.0 points per game, 0.4 more than the 72.6 William & Mary allows to opponents.

-TOP PERFORMERS: Dorsey is scoring 13.6 points per game with 3.1 rebounds and 0.6 assists for the Tribe.
-Trey Moss is averaging 13.0 points and 3.2 rebounds while shooting 40.5% over the past 10 games for William & Mary.
+TOP PERFORMERS: Dorsey is shooting 39.1% and averaging 13.6 points for the Tribe.
+Caleb Dorsey is averaging 1.4 made 3-pointers over the last 10 games for William & Mary.

+Mullen is averaging 15.1 points and 8.5 rebounds for the Pirates.
+Jordan Nesbitt is averaging 12.3 points over the last 10 games for Hampton.

 LAST 10 GAMES: Tribe: 1-9, averaging 63.7 points, 33.3 rebounds, 11.0 assists, 5.3 steals and 1.9 blocks per game while shooting 38.3% from the field.
 Their opponents have averaged 72.8 points per game.